Introduction

 Common data structures used in production systems include:

 Choosing the proper structure simplifies algorithms to loops and lookups.
-Ask: “What shape does this data have, and what are the key operations?” to guide both data structure and algorithm choice.
+Start by asking: “What shape does this data have, and what are the key operations?”
+If you can’t name the structure (array, hash map, tree, graph, or a known variant), you’re probably using an ad hoc shape that will be harder to reason about and optimize.

 Arrays and lists